panda-suite/pandacash-cli/README.md

 ## Under the hood
 PandaCash consists of the following components:

-### Docker image for ABC bitcoin starting in regtext mode
+### Docker image for ABC bitcoin starting in regtest mode
 It starts a compiled version of bitcoin client executed in retest mode that

 1. allows developers to start working on blockchain projects without synchronizing the whole block data,